 - Pre-operational safety checks and routine maintenance should be performed on all electric carts and industrial trucks operated on campus.

 - Each department operating the electric cart/industrial truck should maintain records of all inspections.

 Rules for Driving Electric Carts/Industrial Trucks

 - Drive slowly and carefully whenever driving on campus.
-Negotiate the entries to campus carefully and never drive faster than 15 mph.
+Negotiate the entries to campus carefully and never drive faster than the posted speed limit.